myrrlyn/apocrypha.es/priv/archive/1kw0mq.md

 Monkey-Truth aspect of the Selectives mantling the Divines.

 > Oath-breakers beware, for their traitors run through the nymic-paths, runner
 > dogs of prolix gods.
-The Dragon's Blood have hidden ascension in six-thousands
+The Dragon’s Blood have hidden ascension in six-thousands
 > years of aetherial labyrinth, which is Arena, which they yet deny is
 > Oathbound.
 By the Book, take this key and pierce the divine shell that
 > encloses the mantle-takers!
 The skin of gold!
 SCARAB AE AURBEX!